 Example: "Look, I don't know you but I sure like your fashion sense!
 RIP - John"

 Or: "Hey, I didn't know you invented chopsticks for left-handed people.
 RIP - Mary"

 Such a wake is a person's last hurrah before everything gets burned, turned into ash, and left forgotten in an urn!

 And don't lay the dead person down in the coffin.
-Just as in life you wouldn't want to look at the ceiling for too long, you would much prefer to be sitting up in a deck chair surveying the scene in front of you.
+Just as in life you wouldn't want to look up at the ceiling for too long, you would much prefer to be sitting up in a deck chair surveying the scene in front of you.
 Is there a law against putting up the deceased up like that during a wake?
 Would it be disturbing 'public peace' as in the other sort of exhibitionism?
-I'll be surprised if there is such a thing.
+I'd be surprised if there is such a thing.